xiaoniuniu89/Sudoku-P3/README.md

 - a lot of input validation testing such as:
   - blank inputs(enter)
   - input strings where expecting numbers
-  - inputing special characters
+  - inputting special characters
-  - inputing numbers that conflict according to sudoku rules
+  - inputting numbers that conflict according to sudoku rules
   - inputting letters other than a-i and numbers greater than 1-9
 - Testing if it works on my local terminal and the heroku mock terminal made by code institute.